 How to help a loved one addicted to marijuana

 If you realize that your child or someone close to you is addicted to marijuana, you shouldn't ignore it or put off taking action.
 Don't wait for the problem to go away.
 Learn what you can about marijuana abuse and its effects on teenagers.
-Once you understand it, you can talk to your child or loved one about their marijuana problem, the risks related to it, and how it can affect them physically and mentally.
-It is important not to be confrontational or accuse them.
-Be honest and compassionate, and make it clear that you are here to help them.
+Once you understand it, you can talk to your child or loved one about their marijuana problem, its risks, and how it can affect them physically and mentally.
+It is essential not to be confrontational or accuse them.
+Be honest, compassionate, and straightforward; you are here to help them.
 Although they might think marijuana use is harmless, bringing up these points could help them see that they should stop.

 It would be best not to enable the person.
 Boundaries need to be set.
 If you are dealing with your teenager, financial assistance helps them get more marijuana.
 A common thing is cutting off this financial assistance.
-This can be uncomfortable for the person, but it is essential for them to realize that their life will be uncomfortable if they keep abusing marijuana.
+This can be uncomfortable for the person, but they need to realize that their life will be uncomfortable if they keep abusing marijuana.
 Another part is making sure to establish consequences if they keep using marijuana.
 It would be best if you did not make idle threats; follow through with the consequences.

-If they are resistant to getting help or unable to stop on their own, you should get professional help.
+If they are resistant to getting help or unable to stop on their own, they should get professional help.
 If necessary, staging an intervention with a specialist can be very efficient.
 You can also speak to a professional counselor, such as one of our specialists, to assess whether the problem is just marijuana abuse or addiction.
-Depending on the assessment, they can help you find the best treatment plan and the facilities available in your area.
+Depending on the assessment, they can help you find the best treatment plan and available facilities.

 Marijuana Addiction Treatment